Pit Boss is the value tier of the pellet grill market.

 Best budget: Pit Boss Sportsman 820

 Under $500 and it works.
 820 sq in cook area, 21 lb hopper, PID controller, slide-plate flame broiler.
-What you give up vs Pro Series Elite: thinner steel, simpler control panel, slightly less consistent temperature.
+What you give up vs Pro Series Elite: thinner steel, simpler control panel, slightly wider temperature swing tolerance.
 What you get: the cheapest legitimate pellet grill on the market.

 Best combo: Pit Boss Lockhart Platinum